vgallet/workshop-kafka-streams/README.md

 One important feature is to compute the balance of each users.
 The business team wants to know the exact balance for each users in real time.

-In the `kafka-streams-different-location` project, go to the test class `KafkaStreamsApplicationUserBalance`.
+In the `kafka-streams-user-balance` project, go to the test class `KafkaStreamsApplicationUserBalance`.
 Using the operator `flatMap`, split each `bankTransfert` into two `UserOperation`.
 One for the debtor and one for the credit.
 Next, `groupBy` those operations and `aggregate` them to compute each user balance.
 Once done, store it into a `Materialized` view using the object `balanceStore`.
 Finally, push the user balance into the `user-balance` topic.